karutaproject/Karuta-Project-Wiki/README.md

-# karutaproject
+# Karuta Project Wiki

-Look at the Wiki of the project for the latest information.
+Look at the Wiki section of the project for the latest information.